Rinneansaigh, Rinnansey

 This was definitely on the list – a rare-breed, endangered, seaweed-eating sheep living on a Scottish isle.
 Who wouldn’t want some fibre to spin?
 Although there is a shop on the island that sells fleece in various preparations and colours, before I got round to ordering from them directly a local dealer was selling light-brown rovings at the Guild one day.
 Say no more.

-The roving was soft and lofty, but with some coarser guard hairs in it, and quite easy to spin.
+he roving was soft and lofty, but with some coarser guard hairs in it, and quite easy to spin.
 That’s taking into account the usual droppage.
 Someone “allergic” to wool – or rather the prickle factor – would probably not appreciate this one but I’m already thinking of how I can incorporate the yarn into a beanie.

 I’ve found that my cops turn out more egg-shaped, but when I try to wind a round cop, the spin goes out the window and is replaced by a nonconforming wobble.
 I’ll stick with egg-shaped.

-Plying from a centre-form egg proved impossible as I’d lost the inside end.
+side end.
 I’ve also found that centre-pull balls/eggs etc from a drop spindle usually don’t work, even if turn them on a ball-winder.
 Oh well, at least you end up with a couple of egg-shaped cops that don’t need to be wound round a tennis ball before plying.

 And the result?
 Two balls of 2-ply with all the character and interest of handspun and a bit more fibre left in the bag to be spun.